How to Host Your Own Olympic Games for the Kids

-Every four years, the Summer Games provide the perfect excuse to rally your family for some good, old-fashioned outdoor activities—and a little healthy competition.
-You don’t need much to pull off these games: just a few easy-to-find props and some open space, whether a backyard, a beach, or a swimming pool.
+If you can't wait until the next Olympic Games in Tokyo, plan your own fun activities for the family.
+The summer Olympics provide perfect excuse to rally your gang for some good, old-fashioned outdoor activities, a little healthy competition, and some great family fitness.
+Fortunately, you don’t need much to pull off these games: just a few easy-to-find props and some open space, whether a backyard, a beach, or a swimming pool.
 For best results, choose challenges that play to a variety of strengths and abilities, and remember—you don’t have to wait four years to do it again.

 Break Into Teams

-You’ll need at least four people to make two Olympic teams, but more is better.
-(Recruit best friends, babysitters, cousins, and neighbors if you want to beef up your roster.)
-Then have the whole crew line up in order of height, and send the two bookends—the tallest person and the shortest—to one team.
+You’ll need at least four people to make two Olympic teams for your family fitness competition.
+Have the whole crew line up in order of height, and send the two bookends—the tallest person and the shortest—to one team.
 Direct the next pair of bookends to the other team, and alternate until everyone is accounted for.
 This helps level the playing field without focusing on gender, age, or Little League-MVP status.

 If your clan skews more artistic than athletic, make designing a uniform your first contest.
 Give each team the same plain white T-shirts, plus fabric markers or paint, glue, and colorful add-ons (felt, feathers, whatever you have stashed in your crafts closet), and have them trick out the tops according to a team theme.
 Otherwise, just distribute color-coded tees, wristbands, or knee socks—or all of the above.

-What you need: A can of water-based athletic-field striping paint (Rust-Oleum Athletic Field Inverted Striping Spray, $7.50, amazon.com).
+What you need: A can of water-based athletic-field striping paint.

 What you need: A croquet set and a length of dark-colored, opaque fabric to use as a blindfold.